UCLNatSci/2023/NSCI0011/neural_circuits/html/_sources/project/prototype.md

 ### Step 1

+The provided file `sample_neural_circuit.csv` defines the graph of a sample neural circuit, where each row represents a synapse connecting two neurons from `bodyId_pre` to `bodyId_post`.

-Generate a NetworkX object representing the directed graph of the *C Elegans* egg-laying circuit.
-Then use NetworkX to plot a network diagram of the graph.
+Generate a NetworkX object representing the directed graph, then use NetworkX to plot a network diagram of the graph.

 ### Step 2

 Write Python code to generate the two [degree distributions](https://mathinsight.org/degree_distribution) of a general directed graph.
-Then plot histograms of the in-degree and out-degree distributions of the *C Elegans* egg-laying circuit.
+Then plot histograms of the in-degree and out-degree distributions of the sample circuit.

 ### Step 3